subspacecloud/subspace/README.md

 * **Auto-generated Configs**
   * Each client gets a unique downloadable config file.
   * Generates a QR code for easy importing on iOS and Android.

-## Run Subspace on Portal Cloud

-Portal Cloud is a hosting service that enables anyone to run open source cloud applications.

-[Sign up for Portal Cloud](https://portal.cloud/) and get $15 free credit with code **Portal15**.

-## Run Subspace on a VPS

-Running Subspace on a VPS is designed to be as simple as possible.

-  * Public Docker image.
-  * Single static Go binary with assets bundled.
-  * Automatic TLS using Let's Encrypt.
-  * Redirects http to https.
-  * Works with a reverse proxy or standalone.

 ### 1. Get a server